 Zoroastrian Holy Days and Observances

-Zoroastrians generally celebrate religious observances quietly in homes and temples.
-The six Gahambar festivals and Nowruz (Persian New Year) form the seven feasts of obligation, considered sinful not to observe.
+Zoroastrian holy days are generally celebrated quietly in homes and temples.
+Followers of Zoroastrianism (Zarathushti) must observe the six Gahambar festivals and Nowruz, called feasts of obligation.
 Observance of other festivals is a merit.

 Festivals can fall on different days, according to the calendar used.
-Persian Zoroastrians follow the Qadīmī (Kadmī) calendar and Parsis (Zoroastrians in India) use the Shahenshai calendar, which is a month longer.
-In the early 20th century, some Parsis adopted the Faṣlī (Gregorian) calendar, with a fixed Nowruz on March 21.
+Persian Zoroastrians follow the Qadīmī calendar and Parsis (Zoroastrians in India) use the Shahenshai calendar, which is a month longer.
+In the early 20th century, some Parsis adopted the Faṣlī (Gregorian) calendar, with Nowruz always falling on March 21.

-Nowruz (also Naw-ruz or Norooz), the Persian New Year, is one of the most important holy days for Zoroastrians.
-Many other traditions also celebrate it, including Bahá’ís, Sufis, and some Muslims.
+Nowruz (also Naw-ruz or Norooz), Persian New Year, is one of the most important holy days for Zoroastrians.
+Many other traditions also observe it, including Bahá’ís, Sufis, and some Muslims.
 Nowruz falls on March 21 in the Fasli calendar.
-Parsis who follow the Shahenshai or Qadmi calendars celebrate the spring equinox as Jamshed-i-Nouroz and New Year’s in July or August.
+Parsis who use the Shahenshai or Qadmi calendars celebrate the spring equinox as Jamshed-i-Nouroz and New Year’s in July or August.

 Nowruz is a celebration of God, the creation, and the elements: earth, sky, water, air, plants and animals.
 Believers clean and decorate their homes in honor of the New Year.
 On Nowruz, they visit the Fire Temple to worship, visit relatives and friends, and enjoy special foods and rituals.